William Stanley Jevons

 William Stanley Jevons (/ˈdʒɛvənz/; 1 September 1835 – 13 August 1882) was an English economist and logician.

-Irving Fisher described Jevons's book A General Mathematical Theory of Political Economy (1862) as the start of the mathematical method in economics.
+Irving Fisher described Jevons's book The Theory of Political Economy (1871) as the start of the mathematical method in economics.
 It made the case that economics, as a science concerned with quantities, is necessarily mathematical.
 In so doing, it expounded upon the "final" (marginal) utility theory of value.
-Jevons' work, along with similar discoveries made by Carl Menger in Vienna (1871) and by Léon Walras in Switzerland (1874), marked the opening of a new period in the history of economic thought.
+Jevons's work, along with similar discoveries made by Carl Menger in Vienna (1871) and by Léon Walras in Switzerland (1874), marked the opening of a new period in the history of economic thought.
 Jevons's contribution to the marginal revolution in economics in the late 19th century established his reputation as a leading political economist and logician of the time.

 Jevons broke off his studies of the natural sciences in London in 1854 to work as an assayer in Sydney, where he acquired an interest in political economy.
-Returning to the UK in 1859, he published General Mathematical Theory of Political Economy in 1862, outlining the marginal utility theory of value, and A Serious Fall in the Value of Gold in 1863.
+Returning to the UK in 1859, he issued a "Notice of a General Mathematical Theory of Political Economy" in 1862, outlining the marginal utility theory of value, and published A Serious Fall in the Value of Gold in 1863.
 For Jevons, the utility or value to a consumer of an additional unit of a product is inversely related to the number of units of that product he already owns, at least beyond some critical quantity.

 Jevons received public recognition for his work on The Coal Question (1865), in which he called attention to the gradual exhaustion of Britain's coal supplies and also put forth the view that increases in energy production efficiency leads to more, not less, consumption.
 This view is known today as the Jevons paradox, named after him.
 Due to this particular work, Jevons is regarded today as the first economist of some standing to develop an 'ecological' perspective on the economy.

 The most important of his works on logic and scientific methods is his Principles of Science (1874), as well as The Theory of Political Economy (1871) and The State in Relation to Labour (1882).
 Among his inventions was the logic piano, a mechanical computer.

 Background

 Jevons was born in Liverpool, Lancashire, England.
 His father, Thomas Jevons, was an iron merchant who wrote about legal and economic subjects as well.
 His mother Mary Anne Jevons was the daughter of William Roscoe.
 At the age of fifteen he was sent to London to attend the University College School.
 Around this time, he seemed to have formed the belief that he was capable of important achievements as a thinker.
 Towards the end of 1853, after having spent two years at University College, where his favourite subjects were chemistry and botany, he received an offer as metallurgical assayer for the new mint in Australia.
-The idea of leaving the UK was distasteful, but pecuniary considerations had, in consequence of the failure of his father's firm in 1847, become of vital importance, and he accepted the post.
+The idea of leaving England was distasteful, but pecuniary considerations had, in consequence of the failure of his father's firm in 1847, become of vital importance, and he accepted the post.